hanabi/hanabi.github.io/docs/variant-specific/muddy-rainbow-cocoa-rainbow.md

 ### Muddy Rainbow Saves

 - Since muddy rainbow 2 cannot be *2 Saved* and muddy rainbow 5 cannot be *5 Saved*, there needs to be a separate way to save these cards.
-- Any red color clue (the left-most color) to a chop card is treated as a potential *Muddy Rainbow Save* on a muddy rainbow 2 or a muddy rainbow 5.
+- Any one-of-each color clue in variants with a dark suit, otherwise, the left-most color (usually, red) to a chop card is treated as a potential *Muddy Rainbow Save* on a muddy rainbow 2 or a muddy rainbow 5.
 - Similar to brown, *Loaded Play Clues* always apply to *Muddy Rainbow Saves*, even in the *Early Game*.
-- In the special case of a variant where a one-of-each color is available, then the one-of-each color should be used instead of red.

 ### Mud Clues